 Now is an exciting time to be a Biostatistician at the University of Michigan!
 We bring biostatistical design and analysis expertise to a wide spectrum of health-related research.
-Our faculty, students, and staff work in important and diverse areas of current biostatistical research; including image analysis, survival and event history analysis, statistical genetics, genomics and bioinformatics, clinical trials, Bayesian methods, statistical computing, longitudinal data analysis, methods for missing data, survey research, electronic health records, casual inference, machine learning, mobile health, and high dimensional inference.
+As part of one of the nation's top-ranked biostatistics programs, our faculty, students, and staff work in important and diverse areas of current biostatistical research; including image analysis, survival and event history analysis, statistical genetics, genomics and bioinformatics, clinical trials, Bayesian methods, statistical computing, longitudinal data analysis, methods for missing data, survey research, electronic health records, casual inference, machine learning, mobile health, and high dimensional inference.
 Our graduates have great job opportunities in academia, government, industry (e.g. biotech, pharmaceuticals), data science, informatics, and at medical research institutions.
-We proudly hail our flagship biostatistics graduate program ranked number one in the country by the National Academies.

 About our Research